 (4) Don’t rely solely on allergen disclosure statements.

 For example, on the 100 Grand Bar fun-size candy, the allergen disclosure statement says it may contain milk, soy, peanuts and egg, but it does not list wheat.
-Can you assume because wheat wasn’t listed on the allergen disclosure statement that it doesn’t contain gluten?
+Can you assume because wheat isn’t listed on the allergen disclosure statement that it doesn’t contain gluten?
 No!

 In fact, 100 Grand Bars contain barley malt.
-Barley is gluten but it is not considered a top allergen so it is not listed on the allergen disclosure statement.
+Barley is clearly another word for gluten; however, barley is not considered a top allergen so it is not listed on the allergen disclosure statement.

 Without further ado, let’s discuss the traditional candies that do not generally contain gluten.

 The following list of Halloween candies are, as mentioned, generally considered gluten free.